nasa/cumulus/docs/deployment/README.md

 [Terraform root modules](https://www.terraform.io/docs/configuration/modules.html):
 [`data-persistence`](https://github.com/nasa/cumulus/tree/master/tf-modules/data-persistence) and [`cumulus`](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus).

-The `data-persistence` module should be deployed first, and creates the Elasticsearch domain and RDS databse tables.
+The `data-persistence` module should be deployed first.
+This module creates the Elasticsearch domain, DynamoDB tables, RDS database tables, and performs any structural updates needed on the RDS tables via migrations.
+During the RDS migration, duplicate tables will be deployed by the `data-persistence` module in both DynamoDB and the RDS database.
 The `cumulus` module deploys the rest of Cumulus: distribution, API, ingest, workflows, etc. The `cumulus` module depends on the resources created in the `data-persistence` deployment.

 Each of these modules have to be deployed independently and require their own Terraform backend, variable, and output settings.
 The template deploy repo that was cloned previously already contains the scaffolding of the necessary files for the deployment of each module: `data-persistence-tf` deploys the `data-persistence` module and `cumulus-tf` deploys the `cumulus` module.
 For reference on the files that are included, see the [documentation on adding components to a Terraform deployment](components.md#adding-components-to-your-terraform-deployment).